eliblaster/Robotics_academy_Eli/README.md

 ### Step 1 — Choose your OS setup

-> We strongly recommend **dual-booting Linux** for the best performance and compatibility, especially on macOS.
+> We strongly recommend **dual-booting Linux** for the best performance and compatibility, especially on windows.
 The Docker setup works on all platforms but Linux gives native GPU acceleration and zero emulation overhead.

 | OS | Folder | Start command |
 |----|--------|---------------|